abstract road

 The State dropped the DUI.

-The defendant was stopped for weaving and nearly striking a curb.
-The officer noticed the defendant to have an odor of alcohol, blood-shot eyes, and slurred speech at various times.
-The defendant also had slow and deliberate movements.
-The defendant refused to perform the roadside tasks and was then arrested for DUI.
+The defendant was stopped for driving with an inoperable tag light.
+The officer noticed the defendant to have an odor of alcohol, slurred speech, and blood-shot eyes.
+Once outside the car, the officer observed him swaying.
+On video tape, the defendant refused to perform the roadside tests and was arrested for DUI.
 After his arrest, he refused the breath test.
-This was the defendant's Third DUI.

 The State dropped the DUI.